cs1302uga/cs1302-tutorials/unix/README.rst

 as illustrated in the figure below.

 .. figure:: img/multi-user.png
+   :alt: One terminal on one machine (left) and two terminals on a second machine (right)
+         all connected to a remote computer (center).

 Most Unix-like operating systems support multiple users and multiple sessions per user.